nukopy/latex-in-markdown-for-pandoc/README.md

 ## Features

-LaTeX code in both the Markdown frontmatter and body will be highlighted with this extension.
+LaTeX code in both the Markdown frontmatter and body is highlighted with this extension.

-You can keep using your favorite theme.
-Features are shown below:
+**You can keep using your favorite theme.**

-- Highlight LaTeX syntax in Markdown for Pandoc
-  - LaTeX in Markdown frontmatter written in YAML
-  - LaTeX in Markdown body

 ### Frontmatter highlight